 You can find porpoises in the Northern Hemisphere.
 The most common type of porpoise is the Harbor Porpoise, these prefer cooler waters.

 Both dolphins and porpoises live in groups called pops.
 Porpoises live in small groups with up to 10 members.
-Dolphins live in larger groups with usually with 5-20 members although in some cases pods of 1,000 have been found.
+Dolphins live in larger groups usually with 5-20 members although in some cases pods of 1,000 have been found.

 What do Dolphins and Porpoises eat?